Charllo/UK-Crime-Map/README.md

 ## ToDo

  - Add a search bar to find a location by name / address
- - Add a "my location" button to show the user their current locations statistics
+ - Add FAQ button/menu
  - Add a statistics window that shows more info about the area
  - Add filters for different crimes in the `Icons` menu

+## Changelog

+ - Added custom icons
+ - Added "My Location" button
+ - Fixed various lag related bugs